🎉 Egg bundles are back! Get our pastured, corn & soy free honest yolks eggs at a discount. BUY EGGS.

 When a baby is born, it naturally produces lots and lots of lactase in its intestines, which is used to break down breast milk.
 But, as that human gets older and older, it naturally produces less and less lactase.

 Lactose intolerance is when a person either produces none or not enough lactase.
-They are unable to fully digest lactose, which typically leads to bloating, diarrhea, cramps, nausea, and other uncomfortable side effects.
+In turn, they are unable to fully digest lactose, which typically leads to bloating, diarrhea, cramps, nausea, and other uncomfortable side effects.

-The mainstream medical solution to this is supplementing with an artificial lactase enzyme or drinking Lactaid or other lactose-free dairy products, which have added artificial lactase enzymes.
+The mainstream medical solution to this is avoiding dairy altogether (which is such a shame, since it can be such a nourishing food), supplementing with an artificial lactase enzyme, or drinking Lactaid or other lactose-free dairy products.

-I’ve heard many anecdotal stories from people who are lactose intolerant... but can handle raw milk.
+I’ve heard countless anecdotal stories from people who are lactose intolerant... but can handle raw milk.
 If raw milk doesn’t contain lactase, then why is that?

-Raw milk contains beneficial bacteria that aid your body in producing lactase and breaking down lactose in the intestinal tract.
+Raw milk contains beneficial bacteria that can jumpstart your body into producing lactase, which then breaks down lactose in the intestinal tract.
 Amazing!

-These Lactobacilli and Bifidobacteria bacteria are nonexistent in pasteurized milk, since heating the milk to 145F kills all living microorganisms.
+These Lactobacilli and Bifidobacteria bacteria are virtually nonexistent in pasteurized milk, since heating the milk to 145F kills 95-99% all living microorganisms.
+And that's fine for many people who don't get tummy troubles after eating dairy.
+But for others, raw milk is a better, gut healing fit.

 Keep in mind that these effects may take time.
-If a lactose intolerant person drinks raw milk, they may still have issues at first.
-This is one big reason that it’s recommended to introduce raw milk slowly.
+If a lactose intolerant person drinks raw milk or eats yogurt or kefir, they may still have issues at first.
+This is one big reason that it’s recommended to introduce raw milk or reintroduce dairy slowly.

 So, this makes me wonder, with the popularity of pasteurized and lactose-free dairy in the past 100 years, are we selectively breeding out the lactase persistent genes?